adapt-ux/neuro-ux-sdk/.github/ISSUE_TEMPLATE/feature_request.md

+---
 name: "💡 Feature Request"
-description: "Suggest a new feature or improvement"
+about: "Suggest a new feature or improvement"
 title: "[FEATURE] "
-labels: ["enhancement"]
+labels: enhancement
-assignees: []
+---

 body:
   - type: markdown